Welcome to Acorn Class!

 Welcome to Acorn Class.
 We can be found near the main entrance to the school busily learning both indoors and outdoors.
-Our class teachers are Mrs Özcan (Monday to Thursday) and Mrs Fitzwilliam Hall (Wednesday and Thursday mornings as well as all day Friday).
-Miss Smith supports our learning throughout the week.
+Our class teachers are Mrs Özcan (Monday to Thursday) and Mrs Berrio (Thursdays and day Fridays).
+Miss Smith and Miss Garner support our learning throughout the week.

 We deliver a curriculum based on the framework for the Early Years Foundation Stage.

 We cover seven areas of learning and development which are implemented through planned, purposeful play, both outdoors and in.
 This learning is developed through rich, challenging learning experiences, which offer opportunities for the children to to explore and take risks, learn through first-hand experience and gain greater independence, supporting their natural curiosity, and motivation to learn.
 As the children cover the areas of learning, we respond to their individual emerging needs and interests, guiding their development through warm, positive, skillful interactions, which we develop daily.

 Each day we all embark on an exciting learning journey in Acorn Class, which stimulates and grows our love of learning.
 We enjoy sharing this journey with our friends and teachers alike and new experiences both from school and home are celebrated and discussed with great enthusiasm.

 Please bring in your book bag, water bottle and piece of snack everyday.

 On Thursday we have our P.E. session so please have your P.E. kit in school.

 A change of clothes should be brought in and remain at school.

 In Acorn Class we have based our learning on concepts rather than themes.
 This allows us to teach a concept within any topic that the children show an interest in, helping us to develop a more child led, inquiry based curriculum.

 Function: The understanding that everything has a purpose, a role or way of behaving that can be investigated.